 If you frequently cannot get to sleep or are often awake for a long time during the night, you may be suffering from insomnia, a medical condition.
 Resist the temptation to try over-the-counter sleep aids.
 If you have tried the tips listed here and still cannot sleep, talk with your health-care provider or visit the student health clinic.
 Many remedies are available for those with a true sleep problem.

-An interactive or media element has been excluded from this version of the text.
-You can view it online
+An interactive H5P element has been excluded from this version of the text.
+You can view it online here: https://ecampusontario.pressbooks.pub/studyprocaff2/?p=95#h5p-18

 Substance Use and Abuse